vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/03_configmaps_and_secrets/README.md

   name: release-name-kubernetes-dashboard-default
 ```

-Adding a dedicated label or annotation just to your `settings` ConfigMap is easy with this overlay configuration for example:
+Adding a dedicated label or annotation just to your `settings` ConfigMap is easy with this overlay configuration for example and check the labels presence:

 ```sh